shidel/DustyTP7/README.md

 the general public as open source under the Mozilla Public license.
 These source files were written over 20 years ago and for the most part, have not been updated since.
 I do intend on making some minor modifications to several of the programs that have issues running on modern hardware.
-Many this will be to swap out references to the Borland CRT unit for My QCRT unit.
+Mainly, this will be to swap out references to the Borland CRT unit for My QCRT unit.
 The Borland version crashes on computers with to high a clock speed.